triton-inference-server/server/docs/model_configuration.md

 The *preferred_batch_size* property indicates the batch sizes that the dynamic batcher should attempt to create.
-For most models, *preferred_batch_size* should not be specified, as described in (#recommended-configuration-process).
+For most models, *preferred_batch_size* should not be specified, as described in [Recommended Configuration Process](#recommended-configuration-process).
 An exception is TensorRT models that specify multiple optimization profiles for different batch sizes.
 In this case, bacause some optimization profiles may give significant performance improvement compared to others, it may make sense to use *preferred_batch_size* for the batch sizes supported by